The new legislation

 - be able to find information more easily; and

-Children and young people who have additional learning needs will now get this support for longer.
-The new system does not give all young people with ALN an automatic right to continuous education up until the age of 25.
-Some young people may be able to get this support until the age of 25 if they have a reasonable need for education and/ or training.
+Children and young people who have additional learning needs may get this support for longer.
+The new system does not give all young people with ALN an automatic right to continuous education up until the age of 25,but some young people may be able to get this support until the age of 25 if they have a reasonable need for education and/ or training.

 How will this happen?